tomy2105/KnowledgeNotes/cpp/cpp11.md

 Dynamic exception specifications are deprecated (removed in C++17).
 Compile-time specification of non-exception-throwing functions is available with the [`noexcept`](https://en.cppreference.com/w/cpp/language/noexcept_spec) keyword (useful for optimization).

-Beware destructors are by default noexcept(
+Beware destructors are by default `noexcept(true)` which is backward incompatible, for more see [here](https://akrzemi1.wordpress.com/2013/08/20/noexcept-destructors/).

 ## C11 changes

-## References
+## Some of the references

 -   [C++ 11 Wiki](https://en.wikipedia.org/wiki/C%2B%2B11#External_links)
 -  [Move constructor](https://en.cppreference.com/w/cpp/language/move_constructor)